Chas McCormick Preview, Player Props: Astros vs. Athletics

 - The 8.2 strikeouts per nine innings put together by the Athletics pitching staff ranks 25th in the league.

-- The Athletics have a 5.62 team ERA that ranks 29th across all MLB pitching staffs.
+- The Athletics have the 29th-ranked team ERA among all MLB pitching staffs (5.58).

-- Athletics pitchers combine to rank 25th in baseball in home runs given up (191 total, 1.3 per game).
+- The Athletics rank 25th in baseball in home runs surrendered (191 total, 1.3 per game).

 © 2023 Data Skrive.
 All rights reserved.